aliddell/alanliddell.com/content/running.md

 ---
 title: "Running"
-date: 2021-01-05
+date: 2021-04-08
 categories: running
 ---

 ## Training

-I have a Julia script to generate a (somewhat naïve) training program for the year.
+I have a Julia script to generate a (somewhat naïve) training program for (the rest of) the year.
 It's a mess and the comments are probably inaccurate.
-I'll clean it up soon.
+I'll clean it up eventually.
-I'll probably also rewrite in Python because I can't quit Python.

 ```julia
 function makemiles()